-A future research study may be undertaken, which would expand on this one, by thoroughly and extensively analyzing additional crucial independent variables which may affect the citizens' intention to use e-government services.
+A future research study may be undertaken, which would expand on this one, by thoroughly and extensively analyzing additional crucial independent variables, which may affect the citizens' intention to use e-government services.
+Some of the key factors that future research work must focus on include natural culture, subjective norm, user attitude and trust in the government.
+In addition, e-government accessibility for people with disabilities is another factor that must be investigated in future studies, to ensure the inclusive access of these people to information.